Graduation Celebration 2024

 Will there be a virtual component to the graduation this year?

-• This year’s SPH Graduation Celebration is an IN-PERSON ONLY event.
+• SPH Graduation Celebration is an IN-PERSON ONLY event.
+The school will not be providing any live streaming.

-• Yes, if you are planning to attend the Graduation Celebration, please RSVP.
+• Yes, if you are planning to participate at the Graduation Celebration, please RSVP.
 Reminder: If you would like a graduation gift, please remember to submit your RSVP!

 When will we hear more information?